-During the second quarter of 2019, one reimbursement request totaling \$5,000,000 was processed and paid to the World Trade Center Performing Arts Center (WTCPAC) from this activity for construction insurance costs.
-Also, we received two additional reimbursement requests totaling approximately \$3,000,000 that are under review and should be paid shortly.

-Also, during this quarter, the WTCPAC Management and Design Team coordinated with the Port Authority on below grade integration and erection of above grade PAC steel plans.
-The WTCPAC Design Team continued construction documents development and awarded bids.
-The PAC site takeover and above grade construction of the WTCPAC's flagship facility is expected to commence in the summer of 2019.

-The Performing Arts Center (PAC) will be a public space, handling an estimated 100,000 plus attendees for performances alone.
+During the fourth quarter of 2019, reimbursement totaling \$1,125,175 was processed and paid to the World Trade Center Performing Arts Center (WTCPAC) from this activity for construction related costs.
+Also, we received one additional reimbursement request totaling \$2,957,994 which is under review and could be paid in the upcoming guarter.
+Also, during this quarter, the WTCPAC Construction Management and Design Team in coordination with the Port Authority completed the erection and integration of the seventh and final super column made with WTCPAC purchased steel, with 4th floor trusses being completed around the entirety of the building.
+The WTCPAC Design Team completed 100% of construction documents and has awarded approximately 72% of the trade costs bids.
+The Performing Arts Center (PAC) site take-over and above grade construction of the WTCPAC's flagship facility is expected to fully move forward early in 2020.
+The PAC will be a public space, handling over 100,000 attendees for performances alone annually.
 In addition to usage during its performing arts programming, the PAC will host and produce a full slate of other public activities.
 It will be a local resource for the large and growing downtown community, providing arts, education and programming for children and adults from the morning to late at night.
 Workers and residents of Lower Manhattan will attend classes and seminars at the PAC, have discussions with artists, and attend public music performances.
 It will be a social gathering location, a place where local businesses and community groups can hold meetings, where artists and visitors co-mingle, where New York and Downtown meets.
 Located at a transit hub and near one of the most visited and significant sites in New York City, the PAC will also serve the greater New York City area, with visitors for performances and other programming arriving from all parts of New York City, New Jersey, Long Island and around the world.
 This project is proceeding with a planned opening in 2021.